johan/firebug/Readme.txt

 Did I mention this was experimental?

 Known problems:
- Firefox crashes more often: I don't completely understand the rules for firebug-service and JSD interface.

  Very large evals() will take much more time.
 UseFirstLine may fix this.
- There are a ton of if(DEBUG) statements that need to be culled out for production version.
+ There are a ton of if(DEBUG) statements that are culled out in the eval branch

 Please report additional problems to Fireclipse project on sourceforge